 The storage period for cookies is stipulated in their definition.
 It may correspond to the period of the visit to the site or continue beyond this according to the limit defined by the cookie’s designer.

 Cookies can be deleted in two ways: either by waiting for them to expire (re-visiting a site may re-activate the cookies), or by deleting the cookies via the dedicated function on the browser used.

 The links below point to the help pages of the most commonly used browsers:

 5. Personal data

 Here are the personal data we collect on our site:

-- E-guichet appointment: We collect your name, first name, address (street, number, postcode, city), birthdate, phone number and e-mail.
+- Making an appointment: We collect your name, first name, address (street, number, postcode, city), birthdate, phone number and e-mail.

-- Application form : We collect your name, first name, gender, phone number, address (postcode, city) and e-mail.
-You can find here more information.
+- Job application form: We collect your name, first name, gender, phone number, address (postcode, city) and e-mail.
+You can find more information here.

 Any individual whose personal data processing is subject to the GDPR and performed by the owner of this site may contact its Data Protection Officer (DPO) for all matters relating to the processing of their personal data and the exercise of their rights under the GDPR.

 The DPO can also be contacted to report any personal data breach or to lodge a complaint about the processing of personal data by the City of Brussels.